-During 2016-2017 the City, in partnership with Eastern Metropolitan Regional Council, will be undertaking a Flood Risk and Vulnerability Assessment of the City’s northern foreshore with the aim of producing a Floodplain Development Strategy.
+Since 2017 the City has participated in a partnership project with Eastern Metropolitan Regional Council, the Department of Water and five other local governments, a part of which was to undertake a Flood Risk and Vulnerability Assessment of the City’s northern foreshore as well as the production of a Floodplain Development Strategy.

-This project will provide the City with updated modelling and mapping of the northern foreshore, with consideration of the effects of climate change, to inform and develop mitigation strategies and decision-making on proposed land use and development of flood prone land.
+This project provides the City with updated hydraulic modelling and mapping of the northern foreshore, with consideration of the effects of climate change.
+This informs decision-making and mitigation strategies for the use and development of flood prone land.